Chris Lattner's Homepage

 - My resumé page contains:

 - I am a woodworker and have a few project pictures online.

 ML infrastructure from the bottom up.
 I lead the team as CEO.

 From January 2020 to January 2022, I led the Engineering and Product teams

-Starting in January 2020, I lead the RISC-V Software and Platform Engineering).
-We build the world's best RISC-V CPU and other IPs, a wide range of software for RISC-V as well as infrastructure that makes chip design faster, better and cheaper.
+I joined SiFive in January 2020, and lead its Product and Engineering teams (incl.
+Hardware, Software, and Platform Engineering).
+We build the world's best RISC-V CPU and other IPs, a wide range of software for RISC-V, and an infrastructure that makes chip design faster, better and cheaper.